 These big-box stores have networks of installers.

 Usually finished with aluminum oxide infused polyurethane and cured under UV lights, these are typically very well tolerated once cured.
 I consider this to be a safe product even for the chemically sensitive.
 Test it first.
 It is close to 0-VOC.

 This finish has two main benefits, not having to finish it in house and the finish partially blocks the wood odor.

 Install of Hardwood

-Non-toxic underlayment types are silicone backed paper (for the most sensitive) or Rosin paper.
-Nail down installation with a paper underneath is less toxic than the glue-down method.
-You may need a small amount of regular wood glue on the last piece or you may be able to face nail.
+My post on non-toxic underlayments includes silicone backed paper (for the most sensitive) or Rosin paper.
+Nail down installation is less toxic than glue-down.
+You may need a small amount of regular wood glue on the last piece, or you may be able to face nail.

 ii.
 Polished Concrete